 Attend a regional preventive screening.
 If your worksite doesn’t offer a screening, or if you missed it, you can register for a regional screening.
-Regional screenings are on our Upcoming events page.
+Regional screenings are on listed on our home page.

 No matter how you take advantage of this benefit, you will receive a confidential report, which will include required tests and appraisals.
 Some screening providers may provide more results above the minimum requirements.